Usher (musician): 2018–2020: A and return to The Voice

-On December 13, 2019, Usher released the lead single, "Don't Waste My Time", featuring British singer-songwriter Ella Mai for his upcoming ninth studio album.
+On December 13, 2019, Usher released the lead single, "Don't Waste My Time" (featuring Ella Mai) for his upcoming ninth studio album.
 It was co-produced by longtime collaborators Bryan-Michael Cox and Jermaine Dupri.
-Usher, Ella Mai, and Jermaine Dupri performed the song on BET's SOS: Saving Ourselves - A BET Covid 19 Relief Special, to benefit African American Communities Impacted By Coronavirus on April 22, 2020.
+Usher, Ella Mai, and Jermaine Dupri performed the song on BET's Saving Our Selves, to benefit African American communities impacted by the COVID-19 pandemic on April 22, 2020.
 It topped the Adult R&B Chart, becoming his fifth number one single on that chart.

 Usher performed at the 62nd Annual Grammy Awards on January 26, 2020.
-Usher and Shelia E. performed a special tribute honoring Prince.
-This performance was teaser for the Let's Go Crazy: The Grammy Salute to Prince concert at the Staples Center scheduled for January 28, 2020, on CBS featuring performances from, Alicia Keys, John Legend, Chris Martin, H.E.R., and more.

-Usher had been set to host and perform at the 2020 iHeartRadio Music Awards, which had been set scheduled to broadcast live on Fox on Sunday, March 29.
-The event was postponed due to concerns over the spread of coronavirus.
+Usher and Sheila E. performed a special tribute honoring Prince.
+This performance was teaser for the Let's Go Crazy: The Grammy Salute to Prince concert at the Staples Center scheduled for January 28, 2020 on CBS featuring performances from Alicia Keys, John Legend, Chris Martin, H.E.R., and more.
+On January 31, to initiate a tribute for Kobe Bryant, who was killed five days earlier in a helicopter crash alongside his 13-year-old daughter Gianna and seven others, Usher performed "Amazing Grace" at the Staples Center prior a game between the Los Angeles Lakers and Portland Trail Blazers, in what was the Lakers' first game played since the tragedy.
+Usher had been set to host and perform at the 2020 iHeartRadio Music Awards, which had been set scheduled to broadcast live on Fox on March 29.
+The event was postponed due to concerns over the spread of COVID-19.

 Usher served as executive producer and judge on a dance competition series called The Sauce.
 The seven-episode series premiered on April 6, 2020, on the streaming service Quibi.
-On April 11, 2019, Usher released his second single, "SexBeat", featuring former collaborators Lil Jon and Ludacris.
+On April 10, 2020, Usher released a single, "SexBeat", with former collaborators Lil Jon and Ludacris.
 It was co-written by Jermaine Dupri and Antoine Harris.
-The release of "SexBeat" came days after Lil Jon premiered the track on April 5 during an online music battle called #VERZUZ hosted by Swizz Beatz and Timbaland.
-He appeared on NBC's Songland and released the song "California" featuring Tyga on June 15, 2020.
+The release of "SexBeat" came days after Lil Jon premiered the track on April 5 during an online music battle called Verzuz hosted by Swizz Beatz and Timbaland.
+He appeared on NBC's Songland and released the song "California" (featuring Tyga) on June 15, 2020.
 On June 26, 2020, Usher released "I Cry".